voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 Amazon unlocked the Long Tail of consumer goods, by creating an online store with infinite shelf space.
 They never have to say "no room" for any product, even if it's individually not very popular.

 One employee famously said, "We sold more books today that didn't sell at all yesterday than we sold today of all the books that did sell yesterday."
+In other words, they sold more combined niche books than combined popular books.
 This gives them a huge advantage over brick and mortar alternatives.

 YouTube unlocks the Long Tail of video creators, by giving anyone who signs up a stage and a way to reach their audience.